-Of course, the types and subjects of the books enjoyed vary by school and age group.
+Of course, the types and subjects of the books enjoyed varying by school and age group.
 Younger children love colorful, picture books.
 Primary school students like story books and science books.
 In one primary school, the boys prefer history and science books; the girls prefer language books.
 One teacher librarian mentioned that “Children love the books, such as Cinderella.”
 Many students like short stories and short books best.
 Some like reference books, like the dictionary.

 In one secondary school, health and hygiene books are preferred by the students.
 In another one, humanities, such as history, geography and religion are students’ favorites.

-Teachers, too, use the books in libraries.
+Teachers, too, use books in libraries.
 They borrow the books for general reference and use them to teach.
 The pictures in books can help teachers explain what they are teaching.
 In one primary school, when a child returns a book, she gives a summary of the story to the teacher librarian.

 It has been only 4 months since these libraries were set up, and already they are making a difference for the students and teachers who use them.
 More book drives will mean more libraries and more impact on African communities.
-Sign up today to help.

 Read our Book Drive Guidelines to learn all you need to know to collect, sort, pack and then mail your books to our warehouse, where they will be containerized for shipment to Africa.
 Your goal is to collect 1,000 appropriate books and approximately $500 for shipping and related costs.
 Double this and you can start two!
 Triple it and… you get the idea.
 To get ideas from other book drives — how they’ve collected their books and raised their funds.